Revolt of the Brotherhoods: Repression of the Germanies

 With the fall of Valencia and the entry of the viceroy into the city in late 1521, a moderate repression started.
-Viceroy Diego Hurtado de Mendoza did not wish to start a new revolt, but took action against the most important of the leaders, and issued a general pardon to minor agermanats who had merely served in the army.
+Viceroy Diego Hurtado de Mendoza did not wish to start a new revolt, but took action against the most important of the leaders, and issued a general pardon to minor Agermanats who had merely served in the army.

-However, Mendoza was replaced as viceroy by Germaine of Foix, Ferdinand's second wife, who returned to the country with Charles and a new German husband (who was jointly named a viceroy with her).
+However, Mendoza was replaced as viceroy by Germaine of Foix, Ferdinand's second wife, who returned to the country with Charles and her new German husband Johann of Brandenburg-Ansbach, who was jointly named a viceroy with her.
 She favored a harsher policy toward the rebels, and approximately 800 death sentences to former rebels would be dispensed.
 Sources differ on how much she personally ordered, but it seems likely at least 100 death warrants were directly approved of by her.
 Heavy fines were imposed on the guilds as punishment, as well as a total of more than 360,000 ducats of fines to all cities that had sided with the Germanies, and 2,000,000 ducats of fines were levied in compensations for damages sustained by properties during the war.

 The period of heavier repression ended on December 23, 1524, when Germaine signed a pardon for one of the six main guilds of the City of Valencia and by extension the other Germanies.
 King Charles signed an additional general pardon in 1528, suggesting that scattered reprisals might have continued afterward.
 Germaine was in favor of the integration of Spain, and Valencian nationalists point to her pardon as one of the first official documents in Aragon written in Castilian Spanish.

 Later influence

 The Revolt's failure is often seen as a political catalyst for Valencia's shift to a modern, centralized, and authoritarian state away from a feudal one.
-The local nobility were weakened, and needed to call upon royal power to defeat the rebels.
+The local nobility were weakened, and needed to call upon Royal power to defeat the rebels.
 The conversion of the Muslims shrank the pool of cheap labor that the noblemen had relied upon.
-And though the timing may be a coincidence, Germaine's appearance in Valencia helped weaken the old nobility and reinforce royal power in Valencia.
+And though the timing may be a coincidence, Germaine's appearance in Valencia helped weaken the old nobility and reinforce Royal power in Valencia.

 A later uprising in 1693 was partially inspired by the Revolt of the Germanies and took their name from it.
 The rebels called themselves the Segona Germania (Second Brotherhood) and demanded exemption from high feudal rents and duties.
 This revolt was quickly suppressed by the Spanish government with only a small amount of bloodshed.
 Despite taking on the name, the revolt was quite different in origin; the Second Brotherhood was mostly made up of peasants rather than the middle-class guildsmen of the 1519-1523 revolt, and lacked the anti-Muslim aspect of the original rebellion.